borisdj/FixedWidthParserWriter/README.md

         /* ...
 Other Properties */
     }
 ```
-If we would need to changed default Format for multiple models then we could override entire Provider to keep it [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+If we would need to changed DefaultConfig(Format) for multiple models then we could override entire Provider to keep it [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 Combining both previous usages we can make complex file structures like [invoiceFull](https://github.com/borisdj/FixedWidthParserWriter/blob/master/FileExamples/invoiceFull.txt).